robinrodricks/FluentListView/README.md

 *   TreeListView control combines [an expandable tree structure with the columns of a ListView](#recipe-treelistview).
 *   There are [data binding versions of each flavour](#recipe-databinding).

-Seriously, after using an FluentListView, you will never go back to using a plain ListView.
+Seriously, after using a FluentListView, you will never go back to using a plain ListView.

 OK, I’m interested.
 What do I do next?